 Entrance Dates Fall, Spring, Summer

 Length of Program 3 Terms

-Credit Hours Required for Graduation 43
+Credit Hours Required for Graduation

 Purpose: The Electrical Systems Technology diploma program provides instruction in the inspection, maintenance, installation, and repair of electrical systems in the residential, commercial, and industrial industries.
 A combination of theory and practical application is emphasized to develop academic, technical, and professional knowledge and skills.
 Program graduates receive a diploma in Electrical Systems Technology with a specialization in residential applications.
+Upon completion of this diploma, graduates will also receive an Electrical Systems Assistant certificate and a Residential Wiring certificate.